lozinskyi/premier-roster/README.md

 #### Continuous Integration
 - Automated testing with Jest
 - Code quality checks with ESLint and Prettier
-- TypeScript type checking
-- Build verification for each platform

 #### Continuous Deployment
 The project uses EAS Build for creating and distributing builds: